Destroyer (2018 film): Production

 In August 2017, Nicole Kidman entered into talks to star in the film with Karyn Kusama directing, with the casting confirmed in October.
 Rocket Science helped arrange the financing and is representing international sales.
 In November, Tatiana Maslany, Sebastian Stan, Bradley Whitford, Toby Kebbell, and Scoot McNairy were added to the cast, and filming commenced in Los Angeles in early December, with the rest of the cast filled out with the additions of Beau Knapp, Jade Pettyjohn, Toby Huss, Zach Villa, and James Jordan.

 Release

-In May 2018, Annapurna Pictures acquired distribution rights to the film.
+In May 2018, Annapurna Pictures acquired U.S. distribution rights to the film for mid-seven figures at the Marché du Film in an auction that also included Amazon Studios and Neon.
 It had its world premiere at the Telluride Film Festival on August 31, 2018.
 It was also screened at the 2018 Toronto International Film Festival, in the Platform program.
 It was also screened at AFI Fest on November 13, 2018.
 It was released on December 25, 2018.

 Reception

 Box office

 Destroyer made $1.5 million in the United States, and $4 million in other territories, for a worldwide total of $5.5 million.

 The film made $58,572 from three theaters in its opening weekend, a six-day total of $115,661.